jerv13/folio-rest/notes.md

     - May allow user registration
     - May allow for comments system
         - Utilize pagination
-    - Must expose cofiguration required by client as API and and JS file
+    - Must expose configuration required by client as API and and JS file
     - Must expose available end-point to client as key value object ({ "key": "api_path", ...})
     - Should have good documentation
     - May include i18n